-Department of Transportation calculates and mails to municipalities the estimate of their GTA payments by early October.
-The estimated GTA payments for each municipality are posted on the Department of Transportation’s website.
+The Department of Transportation mailed to municipalities the estimate of their 2018 GTA payments on October 4th.
+The estimated GTA payments for each municipality is posted above.

-DOT posted notice of final 2017 payment amounts to municipalities in December .
+DOT will post notice of final 2018 payment amounts to municipalities in December .

 Mass Transit Aids